-What is ChatGPT-4 and how to use it right now: Everything you need to know
+What is ChatGPT-4 and how to use it now: Everything you need to know

 In short, competitors.
 While Microsoft has pledged to pour US$10 billion into OpenAI, other tech firms are hustling for a piece of the action.

-Alphabet’s Google has already unleashed its own AI service, called Bard, to testers, while a slew of startups are chasing the AI train.
+Alphabet’s Google has already unleashed its own AI service, called Bard, to testers, while a slew of start-ups is chasing the AI train.

 In China, Baidu is about to unveil its own bot, Ernie, while Meituan, Alibaba and a host of smaller names are also joining the fray.
 BLOOMBERG